naddison36/immutable-events/README.md

 pragma experimental ABIEncoderV2;
 ```

-The Solidity function that takes an array of key value pairs and emits them in an event is
+The Solidity function that takes an array of key-value pairs and emits them in an event is
 ```
 function emitEvent(KeyValue[] keyValues) public returns (bool)
     {